 Capgemini UK Software Engineering Grade Ladder

-This grade ladder was inspired by a blog post from Camille Fournier's renttherunway.com in which they shared their ladder (and they took inspiration from the original Foursquare engineering ladder made by Harry Heymann, Jason Liszka and Andrew Hogue).
+This grade ladder was inspired by a blog post from Camille Fournier's renttherunway.com in which they shared their grade ladder.
+(They having in turn taken their inspiration from the original Foursquare engineering grade ladder made by Harry Heymann, Jason Liszka and Andrew Hogue).

 - be actively inclusive (to ensure that we not only attract and recruit a diverse group of people, but also retain and develop those individuals once they are part of our team)